 - Materials technologies

 Statistics on the total budget are not available.
-Public funding is provided as seed capital to form networks and clusters and support research projects on condition that industry and private investors share the financial costs.
+Public funding is provided as seed capital to form networks and clusters and to support research projects on condition that industry and private investors share the financial costs.

 Both the Federal Ministry of Education and Research (BMBF) and the Federal Ministry for Economic Affairs and Energy (BMWi) support these types of associations with different programmes and competitions.